Relaxed Gaussian process interpolation: a goal-oriented approach to Bayesian optimization: Introduction

 \subsection{Contributions and Outline}

-The brief review of the literature above reveals three types of shortcomings in methods that depart from the stationarity hypothesis: 1)~they rely on advanced techniques for deriving predictive distributions; or 2)~they require the practitioner to choose in advance some key parameters; or 3)~they increase the number of parameters with an increased risk of overfitting.
+The main contribution of this article is a method called \emph{relaxed Gaussian processes} (\reGP) for building goal-oriented GP-based models targeting regions of interest specified through function values.
+The objective is to obtain global models that exhibit good predictive distributions on a range of interest---in the case of a minimization problem, the range of interest would be the values below a threshold---while possibly being less predictive outside the range of interest.
+This is achieved by relaxing interpolation constraints outside this range.
+Such a model is presented in \cref{fig:rb_slack}: compared to the situation in \cref{fig:rb_model}, the model is more predictive in the region where the Steep function takes low values, with expected benefits for the efficiency of Bayesian optimization.

-This article suggests a method for building models targeting regions of interest specified through function values.
-The main objective is to obtain global models that exhibit good predictive distributions on a range of interest.
-In the case of a minimization problem, the range of interest would be the values below a threshold.
-Outside the range of interest, we accept that the model can be less predictive by relaxing the interpolation constraints.
-Such a model is presented in Figure~\ref{fig:rb_slack}: compared to the situation in Figure~\ref{fig:rb_model}, the model is more predictive in the region where the Steep function takes low values, with expected benefits for the efficiency of Bayesian optimization.
+This article provides {two other} main contributions. {On the one hand, } we give theoretical and empirical results justifying the method and its use for Bayesian optimization. {On the other hand,} to assess the predictivity of \reGP\ {models}, we adopt the formalism of scoring rules \citep{gneiting:2007:scoring} and propose the use of a goal-oriented scoring rule that we call \emph{truncated continuous ranked probability score} (tCRPS), which is designed to assess the predictivity of a model in a range of interest.
+The tCRPS is used to construct a leave-one-out (LOO) goodness-of-fit criterion to automatically select the range of function values (outside the range of interest) where the interpolation constraints are relaxed.

-This article provides three main contributions.
-First, we propose a class of goal-oriented GP-based models called \emph{relaxed Gaussian processes} (\reGP).
-Second, we give theoretical and empirical results justifying the method and its use for Bayesian optimization.
-Finally, to assess the predictivity of \reGP, we adopt the formalism of scoring rules \citep{gneiting:2007:scoring} and propose the use of a goal-oriented scoring rule that we call \emph{truncated continuous ranked probability score} (tCRPS), which is designed to assess the predictivity of a model in a range of interest.
+An important feature of the proposed approach is that, with respect to classical GP modeling, it only requires the choice of one additional key parameter---namely, the range of interest where good predictions are expected.
+We propose several heuristics to set this range of interest in Bayesian optimization and level-set estimation problems.